Difference Between Beltline and Corridor

 Steele County Engineer Accepts New Position:

-Steele County Engineer Paul Sponholz accepted a new position as the Cottage Grove City Engineer.
+The teele County Engineer accepted a new position as the Cottage Grove City Engineer.
 Residents made this information known after watching the Cottage Grove City Council meeting.
 Steele County did not announce this until after the May 13th County Commissioner Meeting.

 May 13, 2025